kaisermikael/Kaisers-Custom-Crew-Skies/README.md

 -Go to Resource Packs
 -Click "Open resource pack folder"
--Copy/Paste the entire pack ZIP folder into this folder -Select the pack in Minecraft
+-Copy/Paste the entire pack ZIP folder into this folder -(Most people have to then unzip the resource pack's inner folder into Minecraft's resource pack folder).
--If this doesn't work, try unzipping the file into the same resource pack folder
+-Select the pack in Minecraft

 DM Me on discord with any questions!